Quick Summary

 WebinarGeek offers three plans:

-The Enterprise plan provides full feature access and supports up to 5k attendees.
-Plans start at $349/month and require custom quotes as you upgrade.
+- The Enterprise plan provides full feature access and supports up to 5k attendees.
+Plans require custom quote.

 BigMarker is a more advanced automated webinar software, supporting teams running repeat webinars and large multi-day summits.
 It earns positive reviews (and a 4.7-star rating) for its: